 Ryan McFadden is the Founder/Editor-In-Chief of Inside The Locker Room.
 The Maryland native attended DeMatha Catholic High School, where he got into journalism.

-During his time in high school, Ryan was the sports writer for the school’s newspaper The DeMatha Stagline and was a commentator for DeMatha Television, an online site that broadcast all DeMatha home sporting events.
+Ryan was a sports writer for DeMatha’s student newspaper, The DeMatha Stagline and did commentating for DeMatha Television, an online site that broadcast all DeMatha home sporting events.

-After graduating from DeMatha, Ryan went to New York to attend Iona College.
-He is a mass communications major with a concentration in journalism.
-He is currently a sports editor and covers Iona’s men’s basketball team for the Ionian, the student newspaper.
+After graduating from DeMatha, Ryan went to Iona College in New York, where he is a Mass Communications major with a concentration in Journalism.
+He is currently the sports editor, and covers the Iona College men’s basketball team for The Ionian, the student newspaper.
 Ryan is also a staff writer for Federal Baseball, a SB Nation site that covers the Washington Nationals.

-Ryan hopes that one day he can work for a major sports network as a sports writer/analyst, while being a best-selling author and screenwriter.
+Ryan hopes that one day he can work for a major sports network as a writer/analyst, while aspiring to be an author and screenwriter.